U.N. presses Syria to allow more access to aid

 Ban was speaking in Dubai after attending a summit in Tehran of the Non-Aligned Movement, a group of 120 developing nations.
 He said he had "long and in-depth discussions with the Syrian officials" in Tehran.

-"While I criticized all the parties that have been depending on military means to resolve this issue, the primary responsibility rests with the Syrian government," he said.
+"While I criticised all the parties that have been depending on military means to resolve this issue, the primary responsibility rests with the Syrian government," he said.

 Algerian diplomat Lakhdar Brahimi is due this Saturday to replace Kofi Annan as the U.N.-Arab League mediator trying to end the war.
 Ban said he lobbied governments at the Tehran summit to support Brahimi, but he did not reveal how negotiating strategy might change under the new mediator.